dodona-edu/judge-html/docs/pages/element-class.md

 # Check that the div has any background colour at all
 div_tag.has_styling("background-color")

-# Check that the div has a horizontal margin of exactly 3px
+# Check that the div has a horizontal margin of exactly 3px marked as !important
-div_tag.has_styling("margin", "3px")
+div_tag.has_styling("margin", "3px", important=True)
 ```

 ### `has_tag`